ejmahler/SplineLibrary/README.md

 `spline_library/spline_inverter.h` depends on Boost's Math module.
 If you don't want to install Boost and you don't need the spline inverter's functionality, you can safely avoid including `spline_library/spline_inverter.h` - nothing else includes it, and nothing else relies on Boost.

-There are no other third-party dependencies within the spline_library directoryt.
+There are no other third-party dependencies within the spline_library directory.

 License
 -------------
-This code is available under the terms of the [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause)
+This code is available under the [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause)

-This project includes the [nanoflann](https://code.google.com/p/nanoflann/) library for fast nearest-neighbor queries, which is also available under the [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause)
+This project includes the [nanoflann](https://github.com/jlblancoc/nanoflann) library for fast nearest-neighbor queries, which is also available under the [Simplified BSD License](http://opensource.org/licenses/BSD-2-Clause)

 To-Do
 -------------